CARES Act Questions for the Manufacturing, Distribution and Retail Industry

 12. Can the loans be forgiven?
 If the loan is forgiven, what happens for federal tax purposes?
 Are the expenses deductible?

-Loans under the program are eligible for forgiveness to the extent the funds are used to cover payroll costs, rent payments, utility bills, or mortgage interest payments in the eight weeks following origination of the loan.
-No more than 25% of the forgiven amount may be for non-payroll costs.
+Loans under the program are eligible for forgiveness to the extent the funds are used to cover payroll costs, rent payments, utility bills, or mortgage interest payments for the period beginning on the date of the origination of the loan and ending on the earlier of 24 weeks after the date of origination or December 31, 2020.
+A borrower that received a loan prior to the enactment of the PPP Flexibility Act may elect that the covered period end on the date that is 8 weeks after the date of the origination of such loan.
+On a proportionate basis, at least 60% of the loan forgiveness amount must be used for payroll costs and not more than 40% of such amount may be used for non-payroll items.
 Lenders are monitoring this—they want the loans to be fully forgiven.

 Loan forgiveness will not lead to cancellation of indebtedness income.
 That being said, the IRS has concluded in Notice 2020-32 that taxpayers may not deduct as business expenses the amounts that gave rise to the cancellation of the underlying PPP loan.
 As a result, taxpayers who have a PPP loan forgiven should plan for the tax consequences that may arise due to their inability to claim certain expenditures of the loan proceeds as tax deductible.

 12A.
 Will the SBA review individual PPP loan files following the lender’s submission of the borrower’s loan forgiveness application?

 Yes, if the amount of the loan is in excess of $2 million.
 In FAQ 39 dated April 29, 2020, the Treasury answered this question as follows: